Wondering when to use lie vs. lay?

 Now that you know the basic difference between lay and lie, let’s look at their forms in different verb tenses:

-We have LAY in the present, LAYING in the present participle, LAID in the simple past, and LAID in the past participle.
+We have LAY in the present tense, LAYING in the present participle, LAID in the past tense, and LAID in the past participle.

 Let’s look at some example sentences – first with lay.
 The direct object is underlined: